 The growth of the public cloud providers continues at an unprecedented rate.
 The industry is dominated by three hyperscale cloud providers – Amazon, Microsoft and Google.
 Industry wide revenue now sits at close to $14 billion per quarter and is growing at 58% annually.

-However, despite such rapid growth it’s still early days with only 22% of workloads having shifted to the cloud so far.
+However, despite such rapid growth it’s still early days with only 22% of workloads having moved to the cloud so far.
 Over the coming decade we expect this number to increase significantly as more and more businesses recognise the benefits of moving to the cloud.

 As the world becomes increasingly digitised data is expected to grow exponentially.
 This will create significant opportunities for technology companies who can provide the services to not only store but also analyse and drive actionable insights on that data.